interagent/prmd/README.md

 ## Usage

 Combine takes the path to a directory of schemas and combines them into a schema.json file in the current directory.
+If a meta.json file exists, it will also be combined to override defaults/metadata.

 ```
 prmd combine $DIRECTORY